brian-arnold/brian-arnold.github.io/pages/CV/cv.md

     toc: true
 ---

+## Skills
+- **Programming**: proficient in Python/Snakemake, R, Unix/Bash; familiar with C++ and Perl
+- **Bioinformatics**: genomics, spatial transcriptomics, image analysis, high-performance and cloud computing
+- **Teaching and mentoring**: passionate about student development, patient with beginners
+- **Written and oral communication**: 25 scientific publications, 4 successful grant/fellowship applications, 3 invited talks
+- **Able to work independently and as part of a team**: creative thinker, enjoy collaborations and helping trainees

 ## Education
 - **PhD** in Organismic and Evolutionary Biology, Harvard University, 2015
     - Dissertation: "*Evolutionary dynamics of a multiple-ploidy system in Arabidopsis arenosa*"